 I scribble words onto the screen, I try to capture with cameras the images I see, I look for beauty in everyday life.
 I’ve been a sailor, a project manager, a tech writer, a programmer, and now…

 Since May 2016, I have been a vagabond in a Safari Condo Alto 1743 trailer.
 I started out with a 2015 Subaru Outback named Bella as my tow vehicle, and in 2020, I moved to a 2019 Honda Ridgeline.
-As of August 2021, I have camped in 44 out of the 48 states in the continental US as well as six Canadian provinces.
-I am based out of Gainesville, Florida because everyone in the USA needs a physical voting address.
+I’m based out of Gainesville, Florida.

-I was born and raised in LA before heading north to graduate with a BA in Environmental Studies from San Jose State University.
-Luck and timing after I earned a B.A. got me into a training program with Control Data Corporation, which started me in high tech.
-After two years, I wangled a transfer cross-country to Manhattan, where I worked for a year before realizing I didn’t want a big career, the house on the hill, or an ordinary life.
+I was born and raised in LA.
+Luck and timing after I earned a B.A. got me into a training program with Control Data Corporation.
+After two years, I wangled a cross-country transfer to Manhattan, where I worked for a year before realizing I didn’t want a big career, the house on the hill, or an ordinary life.
 I gave up the job, the two-bedroom apartment and sold everything that didn’t fit into my tiny Toyota Corolla.

-I was looking for adventure and I found it on a big wooden boat, the Hudson River Sloop Clearwater.
+I found adventure on a big wooden boat, the Hudson River Sloop Clearwater.
 For five years, I made my living as a sailor, eventually earning a captain’s license (100-ton auxiliary sail) from the US Coast Guard.
 I even worked one summer on a windjammer out of Rockland, Maine, where a knockdown sank the boat and made all 23 passengers and crew swim for shore (and, yes, we all made it, thankfully, and the boat was raised and still sails the waters of coastal Maine).